How to ensure a product is going to be safe? By conducting a product risk assessment and acting on it.

 There are several types of safeguards.
 Requesting users to follow certain steps and to wear certain protective equipment is an administrative countermeasure, as Art Smalley would say.
 The IEC calls it a ‘behavioral safeguard’ and provides a list of other approaches.

 Do you see a way to integrate the product risk assessment into your product design & development work?
+And do you use professional compliance software such as SynControl?

 This post covers how to prevent products from being unsafe or non-compliant in the first place which should be high on importers’ to-do lists, however, unfortunately, sometimes a non-compliant and/or unsafe product makes it onto the market and into consumers’ hands.
 In this case, you need to react to the problem, which might require you to implement a product recall program.
 We show you the guidelines for doing so here: Product Recall Program: How to do it in case of a Safety Issue?